-This task requires the robot to open a valve by rotating it counter-clockwise by $360^{\circ}$ .
+This task requires the robot to open a valve by rotating it counterclockwise by 360°.
 The lower body operator positions the robot roughly in front of the valve.
 Then, a support operator marks the position and orientation of the valve for the robot using an 6D interactive marker (Gossow et al., 2011) in a 3D graphical user interface.
 After the valve is marked, a series of parameterized motion primitives, which use the marked position and orientation, are executed by the support operator to fulfill the task.
 First, the right hand is opened widely and the right arm moves the hand in front of the valve.
 The correct alignment of the hand and the valve is verified using the camera in the right hand and the position of the hand is corrected if the alignment is insufficient.
 Next, we perform the maximum clockwise rotation of the hand and the flexible finger tips close around the outer part of the valve to get a firm grasp of the valve.
-Due to kinematic constraints, we can only turn the hand by $286^{\circ}$ (5 rad).
+Due to kinematic constraints, we can only turn the hand by 286° (5 rad).
 After that, the hand opens again and the sequence is repeated until the valve is fully opened.
-The upper body operator is not involved in this task.
 We demonstrated turning the valve successfully in both runs.
-During the first run, one finger tip of the right gripper slipped into the valve and was damaged when we retracted the end-effector from the valve.
-We continued the run without problems, as this was only a minor damage.
+During the first run, one finger tip of the right gripper slipped into the valve and was slightly damaged when we retracted the end-effector from the valve.
+We continued the run without problems.

-Figure 25: Top Left: Grasping the cutting tool as seen from the right hand camera.
+Fig. 23 Top Left: Grasping the cutting tool as seen from the right hand camera.
 Right: Same scene as seen from the top-down camera.
 Middle Left: Grasp used to switch on the tool.
 Bottom Left: Momaro cutting the drywall as seen from a sensor head camera.